jmascia/KLCPopup/README.md

 `KLCPopup` was made with ARC enabled by default.

 ##Credits
-KLCPopup was created by Jeff Mascia at Kullect, where we use it in our [Shout Photo Messenger](http://tryshout.com) app for iPhone.
+KLCPopup was created by Jeff Mascia at Kullect, where it's used in the [Shout Photo Messenger](http://tryshout.com) app for iPhone.
 Aspects of KLCPopup were inspired by Sam Vermette's [SVProgressHUD](https://github.com/samvermette/SVProgressHUD).